Full course description

 Marlene Ogawa (she/her) specializes in designing and facilitating strategic innovative interventions internationally.
 Marlene has worked with business, NGO and government youth development practitioners in entrepreneurship, mentorship, education policy & design, information technology for development and volunteer initiatives.
 Over the years Marlene has supported cross and multi-sectoral collaborations, engaging and facilitating gatherings with diverse groups within government, business, civil society and communities.
 She is committed to and passionate about supporting global community initiatives that inform policy.
 She uses Appreciative Inquiry (AI) towards activating and building agency of groups, envisioning and actively changing their systems.
 Her work in building relational connectedness and collaborative leadership informs the approaches she uses to take participants from individual to collective systems work.
 She believes that enhancing peoples’ capacity leads to successful program delivery and sustainable change to positively impact systems and society.
 Marlene has a Bachelor in Education Honors Degree, and her formal technology schooling is the foundation to a passion for online learning and engagements that amplify collaboration.
 Marlene and Tanya have co-authored a book entitled: Thriving Women, Thriving World: An Invitation to Dialogue, Healing and Inspired Actions; and will soon have her work published in the book Inclusive Leadership: Transforming Diverse Lives, Organizations, and Societies.

-Cruz Teller, T. (in press).
+Cruz Teller, T. (2020).
 Inspiring Inclusion Using the Appreciative Leadership Lotus Model.
 In B. M. Ferdman, J. Prime, R. Riggio (Eds.), Inclusive Leadership: Transforming Diverse Lives, Organizations, and Societies.
 New York: Routledge.

 D. Whitney, J. Cocciolone, C. A. Miller, H. Moon, K. Britton, A. Leon De La Barra, A. Koh, T. Cruz Teller, M. Ogawa (2019).
 Thriving Women, Thriving World: An Invitation to Dialogue, Healing and Inspired Actions.
 Ohio: Taos Institute Publications.